-- a.
-The side scoring the most runs will win the match.
-In interrupted matches, Run Rate will be used to provide a run target for the side batting second. - b.
-Run Rate will be calculated to 2 decimal points and the target result either rounded up to the next whole number or if the target result is a whole number, 1 should be added to achieve the target result in total.
+When the Run Rate is being used, the side scoring the most runs will win the match.
+In interrupted matches, Run Rate will be used to provide a run target for the side batting second.
+Run Rate will be calculated to 2 decimal points and the target result either rounded up to the next whole number or, if the target result is a whole number, 1 should be added to achieve the target result in total.